 In order to keep the collection process moving smoothly, be sure to respond immediately to the collector’s requests for further information, should they have any.
 The longer you delay, the longer it will take to collect your account.
 Or, it may put your collection agency in the position of not being able to collect your account at all.

 If you have done your due diligence in selecting an OCA, don’t be impatient, allow proper time for the agency to work the accounts you have placed.
 It is in the best interest of the collection agency to resolve the accounts as quickly as possible.
 Micromanaging can take collector’s time away for properly working the account.

-The first contact the attorney will make with the debtor is known as attorney-amicable handling.
+The first contact the attorney will make with the customer is known as attorney-amicable handling.
 This is another attempt made on the claim to collect without resorting to legal action.
 Should this not result in payment, the agency may ask for your permission to elevate the claim to a lawsuit.
-It normally takes 60 days to serve the debtor with the compalint, and then the debtor will then have 20 to 45 days to respond.
-If the debtor does not respond, however, the attorney will file a motion for default judgment, which will take another 30-60 days to obtain from the court.
-If the debtor does answer, the next course of action and time-frame will be determined by his position.
-Once a final judgment has been made, the debtor will have 30 days to pay.
-If the debtor still fails to make payment, the attorney will issue an execution to the sheriff, who has 90 days to contact the debtor and arrange for payment.
+It normally takes 60 days to serve the customer with the compliant, and then the customer will then have 20 to 45 days to respond.
+If the customer does not respond, however, the attorney will file a motion for default judgment, which will take another 30-60 days to obtain from the court.
+If the customer does answer, the next course of action and time-frame will be determined by his position.
+Once a final judgment has been made, the customer will have 30 days to pay.
+If the customer still fails to make payment, the attorney will issue an execution to the sheriff, who has 90 days to contact the debtor and arrange for payment.
 If this doesn’t result in payment, further legal proceedings will be required.